Liesando/CoEditor/README.md

   In fact, Spring is a must-know standard of java-development.
   It offers several modules that allow you to speed-up your development.
-  In this project the following modules are used: Spring Boot, Spring Security, Spring TestContext.
+  In this project the following modules are used: Spring Boot, Spring IoC, Spring Security, Spring TestContext.
 * Hibernate

   This ORM-framework does all the routine database-stuff work for you, thus reducing the amount of utility code.